Black Hole Superradiance of Interacting Multi-Field

 \section{Cubic Interactions}

 In this section, we investigate the superradiant growth of interacting scalar fields.
-We shall consider cubic interactions, which might take effects first comparing to higher dimensional interactions.
-We shall focus on the interactions between the fields instead of self-interactions, as which have been investigated in Ref.~\cite{Baryakhtar:2020gao}.
+We shall consider cubic interactions which typically dominate over other higher dimensional interactions.
+We shall focus on the interactions between the fields instead of self-interactions, as those have been investigated in Ref.~\cite{Baryakhtar:2020gao}.
 This leaves two relevant operators: $\psi^2 \, \varphi$ and $\psi \, \varphi^2$.
-As the growth rate is extremely sensitivity to the mass of the fields, one of the fields usually grow much faster than another field, even if the masses of the two field are comparable.
+As the growth rate is extremely sensitive to the mass of the fields, one of the fields usually grow much faster than another field, even if the masses of the two field are comparable.
 Without loss of generality, let $\psi$ be the one that grows faster, in which case $\psi^2 \, \varphi$ is expected to dominate over $\psi \, \varphi^2$.
 For these reasons, we shall neglect $\psi \, \varphi^2$, and consider Lagrangian~\eqref{eq:model} with ${\cal L}_{\rm int} = \lambda \psi^2 \, \varphi$, where $\lambda$ is the coupling constant.

 The field equations are

 where $\Box$ denotes the D'Alembert operator in the Kerr background.
 We shall further assume the two fields are weakly coupled.